 - Integrated Care Care coordination is a fundamental underlying principle of managed care.
 Care management focuses on enhancing and coordinating a member's care across an episode or continuum of care; obtaining and coordinating services and resources needed by members and their families with complex issues; ensuring and facilitating the achievement of quality, clinical, and cost outcomes; intervening at key points for individual members; addressing and resolving patterns of issues that have negative impact; and creating opportunities and systems to enhance outcomes.
 Thus, Managed Care Organization (MCO) care managers emphasize health promotion through preventive care such as screenings, vaccinations, and evaluation of the home environment.
 Comprehensive transitional care includes follow-up from inpatient and other settings.
 When needed, referrals to community and support services are made.
 The care management requirements include qualifications for care managers, frequency of contact with beneficiaries, screening and preventative services, and outcome standards. - Quality MCOs are held to rigid quality metrics and performance measurements.
+They are required to submit a report on Adult and Child Core Set measures that reflect results stratified by age, race, ethnicity, and region (urban/rural).
 Missouri requires participating MCOs to be accredited by the National Committee for Quality Assurance (NCQA) at a level of accredited or better.
-An External Quality Review Organization (EQRO) evaluates MCOs annually, as well.

-- Access One of the benefits of utilizing managed care is the requirement that each MCO provides members with access to health care services.
+An External Quality Review Organization (EQRO) evaluates MCOs annually, as well. - Access One of the benefits of utilizing managed care is the requirement that each MCO provides members with access to health care services.
 MCOs are required to ensure that their provider networks consist of the right types and sufficient numbers of providers and specialists for their members.
 The Code of State Regulations 20 CSR 400-7.095 contains strict network adequacy standards that ensure all members have access to care, including specialty care that they need. - Cost-Savings MCOs place emphasis on preventive care services, and ensure coordination of care across the healthcare spectrum through an effectively managed provider network, allowing MCOs to provide cost-saving measures for MO HealthNet beneficiaries without compromising quality or access.